kesla/bubbel/README.markdown

 # Bubbel

-Bubbel make it possible to extend java objects with a syntax similar to the prototype method in javascript.
+Bubbel make it possible to extend ruby objects with a syntax similar to the prototype method in javascript.

 ## Example